M.D., University of Pittsburgh, 1985

 My career has always combined clinical practice and academia.
 After a few early years of inpatient and public-clinic work with more severely troubled patients, I opened an office-based private practice in 1995 that continues to this day.
 For ten years I also served as Medical Director of Outpatient Psychiatry at California Pacific Medical Center: I oversaw a clinic where about 20 psychology interns and psychiatry residents serve low-fee patients.
 I left in 2007 to pursue private practice full-time, but still teach and supervise CPMC trainees.
 See the next page for details about my current teaching and other professional activities.

 My interactions with many hundreds of past patients have granted me a wide perspective.
 Thanks to them I know a bit about what it's like to work in a high-pressure ad agency, a high-stakes law firm, and a high-tech startup; what it's like to be unemployed, unwanted, and unengaged; the range of traditional and nontraditional romantic arrangements; the struggles of substance abuse and sobriety; the economics of healthcare in America.

 From time to time my curiosity leads me to add other clinical pursuits to my regular practice.
 For several years I evaluated referrals from the California State Bar "Lawyer Assistance Program," a diversion program for attorneys with behavioral or substance abuse problems.
-I also evaluated a few CPMC liver transplant patients in the past (a mental health evaluation is required before major transplant surgery).
-For the past year I've volunteered with HealthRIGHT 360's "Rock Medicine" program.
-We're currently working to establish a telephone consultation service, to allow front-line volunteers to speak with a mental health expert while providing psychiatric and substance abuse emergency care/triage at large public events.
+I’ve dabbled in forensic (expert witness) work, and may do more in the future.
+And for the past two years I've volunteered with HealthRIGHT 360's "Rock Medicine" program, which provides medical, psychiatric, and substance abuse emergency care/triage at large public events.
 It's good to stay curious.